 - Kawase, I.

 2019Exploring the Creative Use of Germany’s Encyclopedia Cinematographica.
-(Senri Ethnological Studies 102), pp.157–164.
+In N. Sonoda (ed.)
+Conservation of Cultural Heritage in a Changing World (Senri Ethnological Studies 102), pp.157–164.
 Osaka: National Museum of Ethnology.

 - Nannyonga-Tamusuza, S. and A. N. Weintraub